jankazil/jankazil/README.md

 ## Scope and Intent

-The projects in this GitHub repository support workflows for meteorological and observational data retrieval, processing, and evaluation.
+Software for automated meteorological and observational data retrieval, processing, and evaluation.
 The code is intended for scientific, engineering, and operational analytics use.

 ## Projects